dividedbyzeroco/warp-server/readme.md

 }
 ```

-After receiving the newly named `key`, you may append this file when creating or updating an object by passing the following JSON object:
+After receiving the newly named `key`, you may associate this file when creating or updating an object by passing the following value:

 `{ "type": "File", "key": "{FILE_KEY}" }`